find your perfect postgrad program

 Find postgraduate programs in PHYSICS

-Why study a postgraduate qualification in Physics?
+Why study a postgraduate qualification in physics?

-Physics has played a vital role in our understanding of the world around us and continues to do so.
-From commercial to technological applications, physics has brought a raft of benefits, both economic and social.
-It has enabled us to comprehend our place in the universe, decode DNA and brought forth theories like quantum mechanics to explain extremely discreet phenomena.
 This has led many people to think physics is a career choice for geniuses, and it’s true that famous physicists include Marie Curie, Albert Einstein and Stephen Hawking.
-However, there is no need to feel intimidated by the thought of studying a Masters in Physics, because any dedicated student can make a significant contribution to the discipline.
+However, there is no need to feel intimidated by the thought of studying a masters in physics, because any dedicated student can make a significant contribution to the discipline.
 You just need a passion for the subject, a deep understanding of mathematical principles and a desire to keep up with the latest discoveries in the field.

-What qualifications do you need?
+What qualifications do you need to study physics?

-In the UK all the teaching elements of a course are delivered in English and you will be expected to hand in work that is also completed in English.
+In the UK, all the teaching elements of a course are delivered in English and you will be expected to hand in work that is also completed in English.
 Therefore, universities have to be convinced that your written and spoken skills are good enough to cope with the demands of a masters degree.
-To prove your abilities universities will accept a range of English Language certificates like TOEFL or IELTS.
+To prove your abilities universities will accept a range of English language certificates like TOEFL or IELTS.

 Physics study modules

-Physics programsAlthough study timetables vary widely from country to country, there are general topics that crop up on most physics masters degrees.
+Although study timetables vary widely from country to country, there are general topics that crop up on most physics masters degrees.

 Compulsory units will cover mathematical techniques and classic physics, giving students a solid framework from which to proceed.
 To teach students how to incorporate their use of the laboratory equipment with analysing data and computational tools, there is often a laboratory training module which all students have to take.